Generic Name: buprenorphine hydrochloride

 Probuphine contains buprenorphine, a Schedule III controlled substance that can be abused in a manner similar to other opioids.
 Buprenorphine is sought by people with opioid use disorders and is subject to criminal diversion.
 Consider these risks and the patient's stability in treatment for opioid dependence when determining whether Probuphine is appropriate for the patient.
 Monitor all patients receiving Probuphine for conditions indicative of diversion or progression of opioid dependence and addictive behaviors.

-.
-Risk of Respiratory and Central Nervous System (CNS) Depression
+5.4.
+Risk of Life-Threatening Respiratory and Central Nervous System (CNS) Depression

 Buprenorphine, has been associated with life-threatening respiratory depression and death.
 Many, but not all, post-marketing reports regarding coma and death involved misuse by self-injection or were associated with the concomitant use of buprenorphine and benzodiazepines or other CNS depressants, including alcohol.

 Use Probuphine with caution in patients with compromised respiratory function (e.g., chronic obstructive pulmonary disease, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression).